 The ideal level was the zone of engagement (25%), where teams are active and solutions-focused, and where there is a positive atmosphere, a high degree of connectivity, and team members support each other personally and professionally.

-Amy Armstrong, a visiting lecturer at Aston University who co-authored the report, said that the way we measure engagement is not providing a fully accurate picture of organisations.
+Amy Armstrong, researcher from Ashridge at Hult International Business School, who co-authored the report, said that the way we measure engagement is not providing a fully accurate picture of organisations.
 "The reality on the ground is much more complex and much more nuanced.
 We also found that team leaders are the makers or breakers of team engagement; the quality of team leadership and people’s experiences of being led are really key,” she told HR magazine

 She added that pseudo-engagement can be particularly damaging, and that this can arise when teams have a competitive individualistic climate.
 “A lot of organisations thought they had high engagement when in fact they have what I call an illusion of engagement.
 These are behaviours that projected the idea of ‘looking good to a boss’, or the team leader trying to ingratiate themselves to senior management," she said.